Walsall Wood F.C.: History

+On 29 October, the club resigned from the NPL Midlands Division with immediate effect due to insufficient funds.

 Badge

-The club's badge incorporates the winding gear of a coal mine (symbolising the area's coalmining tradition), a cross (representing the club's original affiliation with a Methodist chapel), a castle, representing a castle which once stood in the area, and an oak tree, symbolising the "Shire Oak", a former local landmark after which Oak Park is named.
+The club's badge incorporates the winding gear of a coal mine (symbolising the area's coal mining tradition), a cross (representing the club's original affiliation with a Methodist chapel), a castle, representing a castle which once stood in the area, and an oak tree, symbolising the "Shire Oak", a former local landmark after which Oak Park, and the surrounding area is named.
 The club's motto is "Pro Bono Silvae" which is Latin for "for the good of the wood".

 Ground

 The Oak Park ground boasts a stand which dates from the 1930s, which the club claim is the only surviving stand of its type in England.
 Wolverhampton Wanderers visited the ground for its official opening.
 Over the last few years the ground has undergone a lot of renovations to bring it up to standard for step 5 football.
 Behind the far goal there is a memorial to the area's mining heritage, which lends the ground a very traditional feel.

-Oak Park is currently known as the Boston Bailey Group Stadium due to sponsorship reasons.
+Oak Park was permanently renamed the John Sylvester Stadium from the 2023–24 season as a tribute to the club's former chairman who died during the previous season.